 It´s the first time the Holy See takes part in the Architecture Biennale.
 Curator Francesco Dal Co invited 10 architects to design chapels.
 Located is the Holy See Pavillion on San Giogio Maggiore Island in a huge park owned by a private fondation.
 The 11. space is designed by Francesco Magnani and Traudy Pelzel to show the drawings of Gunnar Asplund, who build 1920 the famous Skogskapellet, the Woodland Chapel in Stockholm.

-ANDREW BERMAN (USA) with Moretti, Terna: „The building for San Giorgio is a simple structure.
+ANDREW BERMAN (USA) with Moretti, Terna, on their contribution for the Holy See pavillon: „The building for San Giorgio is a simple structure.
 Its kin are sheds, buildings assembled of readily available materials for simple shelter or use.
 It is framed of wood studs and rafters, painted white.
 All exterior surfaces are clad in translucent polycarbonate sheets.
 The interior is lined in black painted plywood.
 The plywood lining is folded down from the apex of the volume, allowing daylight to enter into the interior.
 The structure is a precise form of anonymous origin; an indeterminate presence in the landscape.
 The porch is a place for all to gather; a place from which to look out and urvey one’s surroundings.
 The bench within proposes a place to sit.
 It is a space for looking inward, under light amidst darkness.“

 JAVIER CORVALAN (Paraguay) with Simeon: A Normadic Chapel